Have you been putting off tasks that could improve your job search? Now's the time to do them!

 Despite all of the above, staying productive about your job search is one of the smartest ways to improve your prospects.
-Start by making a to-do list every morning, and include tasks that will help you reach your goals.
-For example, you could look at job boards or spend some time on your LinkedIn.
+Start by making a to-do list every morning and include tasks that will help you to reach your goals.
+For example, you could look at job boards or spend some time on LinkedIn.

 Stay up to date with industry news

 Whatever sector you work in, staying up to date with industry news is essential.
 Whether you're looking for an internal promotion or a new role, getting into this simple habit could make all the difference.

 Dedicate time each day to reading about your industry and learning something new.
 You may want to subscribe to magazines within your discipline or find an online publication.
 Going the extra mile by always staying up to date and having your finger on the pulse will set you ahead of the competition, especially if you can show it off in your interview.

 Boost your skill set online

 Twiddling your thumbs each evening because you can't go out?
 Why not put this spare time to use and learn a new skill?
 Fortunately, there are plenty of free online learning resources you can use.
 Browse the options and choose a course that will help you within your chosen field.
 Some places to start include OpenLearn, reed.co.uk and Oxford Home Study Centre.

 With some of these courses, you get a certificate at the end of the classes.
 That means you will have proof of your efforts and something new to add to your CV.
 Showing a willingness to learn new things and further your education will always help when it comes to gaining a new role.